A Bedtime Story - Poem by Orlando Belo

-It was just after midnight and I’d been reading in bed for an hour
+I had been reading in my bed for about an hour

-when a sweet sickly smell wafted in, which turned horribly sour.
+when a sweet smell wafted in, which suddenly turned sour.

-Cursing, I got out of bed and opened the window some more,
+I got out of bed and opened the window a touch more,

 which seemed to cause a draft that slammed shut the door.

-a draught blew the pages losing the place to where I’d read.
+a draught blew the pages of my book losing the place to where I had read.

-The temperature dropped so I again got out of bed and closed the door,
+The room temperature dropped so I again got out of bed and closed the door,

-and also the window slightly, but it was still cold, so I closed it more.
+then closed the window slightly, but it was still cold so I closed it some more.

-Large goose bumps formed along my arms as I got back into bed,
+Goose bumps formed along my arms as I got back into bed.

-I picked up the book and tried to find the last page that I’d read.
+Then I tried to find the last page that I had earlier read.

 It was warmer now, but I still pulled the covers up to my chest;

-I found my page and carried on reading with keen interest.
+I found my page and soon settled down with renewed interest.

-Above the top of my page I saw a movement at the foot of the bed
+The top of my vision caught a movement at the foot of the bed,

-and I saw someone standing there, so I raised my head.
+someone was standing there so I immediately lifted my head.

 The hairs on the back of my neck stiffened and sent a shiver down my spine,

-for a second I was speechless; it was an apparition the colour of lime.
+for a second I was speechless; this person was transparent but had an outline.

-Motionless he just stood with his face towards the floor with nothing to say,
+Motionless he stood there with his face towards the floor with nothing to say.

-his lifeless body sagged wearing a worn out coat that had seen a better day.
+His thin body sagged wearing a worn out coat that had seen far better days.

-"Who the Dickens are you and what do you want? ” I nervously said.
+"Who are you and what do you want here? " I nervously said.

-He stared straight through me when he slowly raised his head.
+He stared at me as though I wasn't there after he slowly raised his head.

-His aged gaunt tired face seemed to stare far beyond my body,
+His tired eyes and grey gaunt face seemed to see far beyond my body,

-so I turned to see, but there was only the wall behind me.
+so I turned around, but there was only the bedroom wall behind me.

-"Why don't you answer me, ” I said, “are you unable to speak? "
+"Why don't you answer me, are you deaf or can't you speak? "

-said, "Oh yes I can speak when and if it suits me to,
+said, "Oh yes I can speak but only when it suits me to,

 but what makes you think that I want to speak with you? "

-"You don’t mean anything to me, I didn’t even notice you
+"You do not mean anything to me; I did not even notice you

 until you broke my spiritual flow, like all you living do.

-we roam the dead space of time just as the four winds blow.
+around the dead space of time, just as the four winds blow.

-We didn’t ask to be here, abandoned to wander forever more,
+We did not ask to be abandoned in this lifeless space forever more,

-we’re trapped and forgotten spirits behind heaven's door.
+trapped in this world of forgotten spirits behind heaven's door.

-And don’t bother to ask me how I got here because I don’t know,
+And do not ask me how I got here because I do not know.

-I never harmed anyone when I was alive and that is truly so.
+I never harmed a living soul when I was alive and that is truly so.

-I freely admit that some of the spirits have become evil and sour
+I must admit that some of the spirits here have become evil and sour,

-and like the living, insanity becomes worse by the hour.
+and just like those that live, insanity becomes worse by the hour.

-You the living remind us of how it was when we were there,
+When we see the living, it reminds us of how it was when we were there,

-It is possible that you could end up here in this dead space,
+It is possible that in the future you could end up here in this unearthly space,

-and then with me you’ll be wearing my kind of face."
+and if you do I will still be here to see you wearing my kind of face."

-the smell and coldness went with him into the night.
+the smell and coldness went with him out into the summer night.

-I don’t expect anyone to believe me, but I know it’s true
+I cannot expect anyone to believe me, but I know what I saw is true,

-and perhaps one day a similar experience might happen to you.
+and maybe one day soon a similar experience might happen to you.

-Comments about A Bedtime Story by Orlando Belo )
+Comments about A Bedtime Story by Orlando Belo

 The Road Not Taken